 Master of Arts / Doctor of Philosophy with a Major in Asian Cultures and Languages

-This program requires a minimum of forty-eight semester hours of coursework and consists of two phases.
-The first phase (master of arts) requires thirty semester hours of coursework, including the report course.
+This program requires a minimum of 48 semester hours of coursework and consists of two phases.
+The first phase (master of arts) requires 30 semester hours of coursework, including the report course.
 Students must take at least three courses in their area of specialization—for example, in Japanese culture, Indian religion, or Chinese literature.
 They must also take one graduate course that introduces them to research methods of the appropriate discipline—for example, in historiography, ethnography, or literary theory/criticism—and another course in history or in the social sciences relating to their regional area of study.
 Up to nine hours of upper-division undergraduate coursework may be counted toward the master’s degree.

 In December of the second year in the master’s program, students will receive a formal review to determine if they may continue on to the doctoral program.
 To complete the master’s degree phase, students are expected to show proficiency in a language offered by the Department of Asian Studies, either by completing six semester hours of advanced language study with a grade of at least B in each course or by passing a proficiency examination.
 To complete the master’s degree program, students must submit, in the last semester of their coursework (normally the fourth semester), a report that shows their ability to conduct independent research.
 Successful completion of this report is required for admission to the PhD phase.

-Students admitted directly to the PhD program must complete at least thirty semester hours of coursework in addition to the dissertation courses.
-Within their field of expertise (China, Japan, Korea, or South Asia), students must complete twenty-four semester hours in the major and minor areas of specialization, and six semester hours in theory and methodology related to the major and/or minor area(s).
+Students admitted directly to the PhD program must complete at least 30 semester hours of coursework in addition to the dissertation courses.
+Within their field of expertise (China, Japan, Korea, or South Asia), students must complete 24 semester hours in the major and minor areas of specialization, and six semester hours in theory and methodology related to the major and/or minor area(s).
 Areas of specialization must be approved by the graduate adviser and mentor.

 All PhD students are expected to demonstrate fifth-year proficiency in one Asian language prior to defending the dissertation.

 Competency in at least one modern foreign language that will be used in research is required.
 The research language may be a European language, such as French or German, or a modern Asian language.
-If the student chooses to study an Asian language as his or her research language, the language should be one that is pertinent to the student’s professional development, such as Hindi for students whose primary language of study is Sanskrit.
+If the student chooses to study an Asian language as the research language, the language should be one that is pertinent to the student’s professional development, such as Hindi for students whose primary language of study is Sanskrit.
 The choice of language(s) and the required level of proficiency are determined by the mentor and dissertation supervisor in consultation with the graduate adviser.

 After passing the comprehensive examination, the student, in consultation with the graduate adviser and graduate mentor, selects five faculty members to form a dissertation committee; the chair of the committee is the student’s dissertation supervisor.
 After passing the dissertation prospectus hearing, the student may advance to doctoral candidacy.